ArthTechnologies/quartz/README.md

 - stores/settings.json is where you can modify settings.
 - stores/secrets.json is where you can enter your stripe key if you want payments enabled.

-## How to run with docker
+## How to run with docker (Unsupported)

 1. Download the image from docker hub with the command `sudo docker pull arthmc/quartz:latest`
-2. Run the image with `sudo docker run -p 4000:4000 -e STRIPE-KEY=yourstripekey arthmc/quartz:latest`.
+2. Run the image with `sudo docker run -p 4000:4000 arthmc/quartz:latest`.
 To change the port, replace the first 4000 with the port number you want.

 # Dependencies